SAFE-Stack/docs/docs/recipes/javascript/third-party-react-package.md

-# How Do I Use a Third Party React Package Using Feliz?
+# How do I use a third party React package with Feliz?

 With Feliz we're able to easily interact with third-party React libraries in a SAFE application.